 - Where to Go to College in Brooklyn

 - Graduate Programs from Engineering, Law and Medicine to Fiction In Brooklyn

 03 of 10

-Sure, Manhattan is the a world class cultural center.
+Sure, Manhattan is a world-class cultural center.
 But you don't have to face the city's hustle bustle every weekend.
-You can feed your inner culture vulture with visits to the Brooklyn Museum of Art, Brooklyn Academy of Music, St. Ann's Warehouse, concerts in the parks, and also literary readings, story telling and poetry slams.
+You can feed your inner culture vulture with visits to the Brooklyn Museum of Art, Brooklyn Academy of Music, St. Ann's Warehouse, concerts in the parks, and also literary readings, story-telling and poetry slams.